-Talib Zanna (pronounced Ta-leeb Zah-nah) enters his fourth season at Pitt after seeing action in 67 career games.
-Zanna came on at the end of the 2011-12 season when he was at his best in PItt's six CBI Tournament games.
-A power forward, Zanna is a strong, physical athlete who combines skill and athleticism to create matchup problems with the opposition.
-He possesses a solid mid-range jumper, unique and rare post-up skills and is capable of playing with his back to the basket as well as blocking shots on the defensive end.
-Zanna loves to attack off the dribble from the outside and is an aggressive and physical rebounder.
-As a sophomore, he saw action in 27 games with 13 starts before a broken right thumb injury sidelined him for the season's final seven contests.
-Most fans remember the Maryland game when he recorded his first double-double in an inspiring 14-point, 12-rebound performance at Madison Square Garden.
+Talib Zanna (pronounced Ta-leeb Zah-nah) enters his fifth and final season at Pitt after seeing action in 100 career games.
+With an outstanding work ethic and continued improvement, Zanna has emerged as Pitt's frontcourt leader.
+Last year, he averaged 9.6 points and 6.1 rebounds per game as Pitt's starting power forward.
+Zanna is a strong, physical athlete who combines skill and athleticism to create matchup problems with the opposition.
+An aggressive, physical rebounder, he possesses a solid mid-range jumper, unique and rare post-up skills and is capable of playing with his back to the basket as well as blocking shots on the defensive end.
+Pitt fans first saw Zanna's potential in a game against Maryland when he recorded his first double-double in an inspiring 14-point, 12-rebound performance at Madison Square Garden.
 Over the course of his career, he has done a terrific job of maturing his game from primarily being a defensive player and rebounder to developing a flowing offensive game where he can handle the ball on the break and convert pull-up jumpers.
-Zanna, who earned a medical redshirt during his first season on campus, will have the opportunity to become a major contributor for Pitt in 2012-13.
+Zanna, who earned a medical redshirt during his first season on campus, will have the opportunity to become a leader for Pitt in 2013-14.

 Earned medical hardship waiver for the 2009-10 season following a right shoulder injury...Played in one game.